Film: I Spit on Your Grave

 ).
 The effect of this change makes it look as if each redneck fears that someone knows what they did — or that one of them has turned on the others.

 Roger Ebert didn't like the remake, either.

-(He probably would have felt the same way about the remake's 2013 sequel if he had lived to see it.)
+(He probably would have felt the same way about the remake's sequels if he had lived to see them.)